GluuFederation/docs-ce-prod/docs/source/installation-guide/index.md

 |       2  |    4GB     |   40GB            |  64 Bit        |

-A few additional notes about system requirements:
+A few additional notes about setting up the server:

-- When installing more than the default components (i.e. oxAuth, oxTrust, and LDAP), we recommend using a machine with at least 8GB of RAM.
+- When installing more than the default components (i.e. oxAuth, oxTrust, and LDAP), create a machine with at least 8GB of RAM.

 - Gluu must be deployed on a server or VM with a **static IP Address**.
 The IP should resolve to a computer hostname which can be achieved by adding an entry to the DNS server or in `/etc/hosts`.